How to structure a geospatial database for multi-state retail chains

 5. Production Deployment & Maintenance

-SELECT site_id FROM retail_sites WHERE NOT ST_IsValid(geom);to quarantine corrupted geometries before they impact drive-time models. - Schema Migration: Use Alembic or Flyway to version-control DDL changes.
-Never alter partition keys on populated tables; instead, create new partitions and migrate via
+3. Schema Migration: Use Alembic or Flyway to version-control DDL changes.
+Never alter the partition key on a populated partitioned table; instead, create a new table structure and migrate data via INSERT ...
+SELECT.

-INSERT ...
-SELECT. - Connection Pooling: Deploy PgBouncer in transaction mode to handle concurrent Python analytics workers without exhausting PostgreSQL connection limits.
+4. Connection Pooling: Deploy PgBouncer in transaction mode to handle concurrent Python analytics workers without exhausting PostgreSQL connection limits.

 By treating geography as a constrained, indexed, and partitioned entity, retail location intelligence teams achieve sub-second spatial query performance at scale.
 This architecture directly supports automated site selection, competitive gap analysis, and demographic overlay modeling without manual intervention or query degradation.